Find Teaching Schools

 Public Public vs. Private

 There are 3,659 undergraduates at Virginia State, of which 3,507 are full-time, and there are 4,020 students altogether.
-The school has a student-to-faculty ratio of 13 to 1.
+It takes the average Virginia State undergraduate about 4.4 years to complete their degree.

 Approximately 92% of the students who attend this school take out loans.
-The average amount of student loans is $7,404 a year.
-The school reports a student loan default rate of 5.3% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $7,338 a year.
+Students should know that the student default rate at this school is 13.0% which is higher than the national average of 10.8%.

 #17